riju377/RyoTen_Luxary/README.md

 [Watch Demo Video](https://drive.google.com/file/d/14SjULUbg-UhFNCFNizY9NFKp2WcMTtwm/view?usp=sharing)

-You can watch a demonstration of the project in action by clicking the above image.
+You can watch a demonstration of the project in action by clicking the above Link.

 ## Table of Contents